MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 Use a network topology based on Azure Virtual WAN if any of the following are true:

-- Your organization intends to deploy resources across several Azure regions and your organization needs to connect your global locations to both Azure and on-premises.
+- Your organization intends to deploy resources across several Azure regions and needs to connect your global locations to both Azure and on-premises.
 - Your organization intends to use software-defined WAN (SD-WAN) deployments fully integrated with Azure.
-- You intend to deploy up to 2,000 virtual machine workload across all VNets connected to a single Azure Virtual WAN hub.
+- You intend to deploy up to 2,000 virtual machine workloads across all VNets connected to a single Azure Virtual WAN hub.

 Virtual WAN is used to meet large-scale interconnectivity requirements.
 Because it's a Microsoft-managed service, it also reduces overall network complexity and helps to modernize your organization's network.